barn2plugins/posts-data-table/readme.txt

 *Posts Table with Search & Sort* is a WordPress table plugin which helps site owners organize WordPress posts into sortable and filterable tables, making it easy for your audience to find the content they need.

-Visitors can easily filter content by date, category or author - making this WordPress table plugin highly adaptable to different use cases.
+Visitors can easily filter content by date, category, tag or author - making this WordPress table plugin highly adaptable to different use cases.

 https://youtu.be/xCV6WwZXd5M